mcmarius/pbd/README.md

 ```
 <begin of alternative to _ORACLE_SCRIPT> (need to test more)
 -- alternativ ??

+alter PLUGGABLE DATABASE ALL OPEN;

+alter PLUGGABLE DATABASE ALL SAVE STATE;

+-- not sure when we need to reset the db to start the pdbs /shrug

 create pluggable database mpdb ADMIN USER pdbadmin IDENTIFIED BY Passw0rd
 roles=(DBA) file_name_convert = ('/pdbseed/', '/mpbd/');